zachtheyek/Loan-Default-Prediction/README.md

 # Feature Engineering

-After cleaning the dataset, we're left with the following features:
+After sufficiently cleaning the dataset, we're left with the following features:

 - `loan_id` & `anon_ssn` can be used to identify and track the client.
 - `applicationDate` & `originatedDate` provide information on the timing of the loan.